 This plant prefers full sun and does well grown outdoors.
 It also produces yellow flowers during the winter months.

-The Sunburst produces yellow flowers which grow in a circle around the center of the plant.
+The Sunburst produces yellow flowers that grow in a circle around the center of the plant.
 It looks like a burst of the sun when you’re gazing at it.

 The Sunburst plant also produces rosettes.
 They’ll bloom white flowers over the summer months to give it an even more interesting look.